wendyverdonk93/docs/content/developer/errors-explained/paypal-errors.md

 ---
 title: 'PayPal errors'
 weight: 4
-meta_title: "FAQ Errors - PayPal error 10002 - MultiSafepay Docs"
+meta_title: "Errors - PayPal error 10002 - MultiSafepay Docs"
 meta_description: "Sign up.
 Build and test your payments integration.
 Explore our products and services.
 Use our API Reference, SDKs, and wrappers.
 Get support."
 read_more: "."
 aliases: